Independent coordination for medical treatment in Thailand

 • Vein recurrence (new varicose veins can develop over time in other locations)

 The most important follow-up step is the post-treatment duplex ultrasound, performed before you fly home, which confirms the treated vein is sealed and screens for DVT.
-This is standard at our partner hospitals and included in the all-inclusive price.
+This is standard at our partner hospitals, though it is billed separately from the treatment package rather than inside it.

 Is Varicose Vein Treatment Safe in Thailand?